Thursday's Columns

 Although we were on different paths, we never really lost touch with one another over the years.
 Sometimes I’d call him while driving my 18-wheeler across the High Plains of America at night, ranch homes like distant stars, while he was scrambling in a newsroom with desks and clocks on the wall.

-Reading his dispatch from New Mexico about the Ruidoso flood, I was reminded that even following different paths, some things never change.
+Reading his dispatch from New Mexico about the Ruidoso flood, I was reminded that even while going down different paths, some things never change.
 Wherever he went, Rich was always the boss.
-But I knew him well enough to know he was always a small-town beat reporter at heart.
+But I knew him well enough to know that he was really just a small- town beat reporter at heart.
 Just the facts, ma’am.